How to Get Through Your Domestic Violence Case

 Same is not true for anyone else in your life.
 The police and the prosecutor’s aren’t above talking to your family or friends to find out what you’ve said to them.
 Oftentimes, prosecutors even send subpoenas to those close to you to drag them before a Grand Jury.
 While it is natural to seek advice from your relatives and friends about your case, don’t do it.

 This may get them roped up in your criminal case in a bad way.
 For example, they may be forced to cooperate with the government and even testify at trial.
 It is essential that you find an attorney that is easily accessible and can be there for you in the role of a counselor.
 So all of your communications about the case are absolutely protected.

 5. Do not post anything on social media about the case

 If the prosecutor or the case detective are worth their salt, they will look at your social media profiles to see if you’ve talked about your case.
 Even if your profile is private, the victim or their friend may give the police access to your accounts.
 While writing about your feelings may be therapeutic, don’t do it.
 Additionally, posting threats or anything of that nature is also problematic.
 This may strengthen the prosecutor’s case and lead to a worse offer than you would otherwise get.

 Before you post anything, ask yourself – what would the Judge, the prosecutor and your attorney think about your post?
 If anything negative comes to mind, don’t do it.
 When in doubt, call your attorney.

 Get Guidance Today

 This list is by no means exhaustive.
 It is important that you consult and retain an experienced domestic violence attorney to get the best possible outcome.
-Contact us for help with your domestic violence situation.
+Please call us at 212-729-9494 or contact us for help with your domestic violence situation.